-Students are required to keep an up to date work book, which will include class exercises and homework tasks.
+Students are required to keep an up to date work book which will include class exercises and homework tasks.
+Students are also required to develop a folio of finished exercises which includes the student's resume.
+Students research career pathways of personal interest.
+The final CAT investigates key political issues in contemporary Australia.

-VCE pathway: Accounting
+VCE Pathways: Accounting